Andrea Alvarez Eslava, MDEndocrinology

 - Call us at 210-358-7200 or contact us by email, and a researcher will determine if you are eligible for the study.

-- If you qualify, come to the Texas Diabetes Institute Research Center (third floor) to discuss the study and sign an informed consent form.
+- If you qualify, come to the Texas Diabetes Institute Research Center (3rd floor) to discuss the study and sign an informed consent form.

 - Schedule a visit for a medical history and physical exam.

-Call Yolanda Flores at 210-358-7200 to find out if travel arrangements can be made for you.
+Call us at 210-358-7200 to find out if travel arrangements can be made for you.
 If travel arrangements are not possible, you can withdraw from the study at any time.